olaven/kall/README.md

 A small and intuitive wrapper around `fetch` for consuming REST+JSON-APIs.
 `Kall` is compatible with [Deno](https://deno.land).
 Node support is planned.

-It provides functions for each HTTP Method and an easy API to read their response.
-As well as provides handy constants for different status codes.
+It provides functions for each HTTP Method and an easy API to read their response, as well as handy constants for different status codes.

 ## Basic usage
 ```ts